kyaiooiayk/Git-Cheatsheet/README.md

 ## git stash
 - `git stash` saves changes from the working tree to a more permanent location called `stash` which does not become part of the Git history.
 It is intended to store in-progress or experimental changes that you want to temporarily remove from the working tree.
+- `git stash` pop restores a stash entry to the working tree.
 ***

 ## References